 Step 3: Register Your Business

 Next, you will need to register your business in Korea.
-For LTDs and LLCs, the requirements are complex and are best explained by your chosen financial or legal professional.
+The requirements for LTDs and LLCs are complex and best explained by your chosen financial or legal professional.

 For sole proprietors, you will need to follow these steps:

-- Prepare your Alien Registration Card (foreign national card), Office Lease Agreement, Passport, and any other pre-requisite documents for your particular industry (example: hygiene certifications for restaurant businesses).
+1. Prepare your Alien Registration Card (foreign national card), Office Lease Agreement, Passport, and other pre-requisite documents for your particular industry (example: hygiene certifications for restaurant businesses).

-- Find the business registration form nearby and complete this prior to seeing the government official.
+4. Find the business registration form nearby and complete this before seeing the government official.

 Note: The tax office may call you to verify your identity and business details in Korean.
 Therefore try to have a Korean friend or co-worker nearby to help you with the call.